shanecoen/the-monkees-project/README.md

 it functions responsively on all devices be it mobile, tablet and desktop screen sizes.

 The bootstrap framework was used extensively to give the website a highly responsive layout.

-The website was tested at every single stage to ensure that it responded correctly to every device type.
-Media Queries were used where required to ensure that every aspect responded as desired with regard to image size, layout, positioning etc.

 ### UX Design: